Cfor0/liri-node-app/README.md

 * This app is designed to take the user input (proccess.argv[2]) from the console and output information associated with the(process.argv[3]).

+* Once the data has been retrieved from the API, I grab the first result from the response.
+These callbacks use `axios` and `spotify` packages.

 * User input:
     * concert-this
         * Outputs (Artist or band name):